-The Company's 401(k) plan allows participants, with the exception of Mr. Starrs, to contribute a portion of their compensation into the plan with the Company providing a matching contribution up to 3% of the participant's compensation (subject to a maximum matching contribution of up to \$8,700 in 2021).
+The Company's 401(k) plan allows participants, with the exception of Mr. Starrs, to contribute a portion of their compensation into the plan with the Company providing a matching contribution up to 3% of the participant's compensation (subject to a maximum matching contribution of up to \$10,350 in 2024).
 The funds held in the 401(k) plan are invested through Vanguard in various funds selected by the participant.

 As an employee of Topgolf, Mr. Starrs is allowed to participate in, and contribute a portion of eligible compensation to, the Topgolf 401(k) plan.
-For the period from January 1, 2021 to May 16,

-2021, the Topgolf 401(k) plan did not offer an employer match on employee contributions.
-Beginning May 17, 2021 through December 31, 2021, the Company provided a matching contribution up to 3% of the participant's compensation (subject to a maximum matching contribution of up to \$8,700 in 2021).
+The Company provides a matching contribution up to 4% of the participant's compensation (subject to a maximum matching contribution of up to \$13,800 in 2024).
 The funds held in the Topgolf 401(k) plan are invested through Fidelity in various funds selected by the participant.